khw413n9/neo-img/README.md

     ['pdf'] = true,
     ['pptx'] = true,
   },
+  ----- Important ones -----
+  window_size = "1920x1080", -- size of the window. in windows auto queries using windows api, linux in the TODO. see below how to get the size of window in linux size = "80%",              -- size of the image in percent center = true,             -- rather or not to center the image in the window
+  ----- Important ones -----

+  ----- Less Important -----
   auto_open = true,   -- Automatically open images when buffer is loaded oil_preview = true, -- changes oil preview of images too backend = "auto",   -- auto / kitty / iterm / sixel
-  size = { -- size in pixels
-    x = 800,
-    y = 800
-  },
-  offset = { -- offset in cells (rows / cols)
-    x = 10,
-    y = 3
-  },
-  resizeMode = "Fit" -- Fit / Strech / Crop
+  resizeMode = "Fit", -- Fit / Strech / Crop
+  offset = "0x3"      -- that exmp is 0 cells offset x and 3 y. this options is irrelevant when centered
+  ----- Less Important -----
 })
 ```

 > [!Important]
-> adjust the offset and size to match your screen
-> default config is likely to not look good on your screen
+> in order to get the size for the window_size option you can:
+> write printf "\033[14t" into your terminal
+> it should return something [4;<height>;<width>t
+> for windows it auto queries the size using the winodws api